What Is A Data Pipeline? Definition, Process, And ExamplesSeptember 27, 2022

 - Your datasets in source systems are very large.

 Real-time data pipelines are known for being difficult to build from scratch.
-But in recent years, a new wave of data integration companies have appeared who specialize in making it easy to set up real-time data pipelines.
+But in recent years, a new wave of data integration companies have appeared that specialize in making it easy to set up real-time data pipelines.

 As a result, real-time data pipelines are quickly becoming more mainstream.